 On March 11, 2020 the Governor of Arkansas issued Executive Order 20-03 declaring an emergency and ordering the Arkansas Department of Health to take action to prevent the spread of coronavirus disease (COVID-19).
-The campus moved to online instruction to complete the spring 2020 semester and summer terms.
-The impact on campus operations is still felt today.
+Various other Executive Orders followed.
+The emergency order remained in effect until it expired May 30, 2021, per Executive Order 21-07.
+During FY21 the campus moved to a blended instructional format.
+It included online, hybrid, and in class instruction.
+A similar format is planned for FY22, but with more emphasis on in class instruction.
 Note 23 addresses the COVID-19 event.
-The long-term effects are unknown.
+The long-term effects remain unknown.
 The Federal government provided CARES Act funding, through the Higher Education Emergency Relief Fund (HEERF), to address some of the vital needs.
-The State of Arkansas also provided some relief funding for personal protective equipment and cleaning supplies.
+The American Rescue Plan funding was also added.
 Management continues to monitor the situation and adjust using the recommendations of the campus COVID Task Force.
-The future impact will depend upon the significance and duration of the event.
+The future impact will depend upon the significance and duration of the event, as well as the University's ability to adapt.

 The "every student counts" guiding principle frames the strategic direction of managing cost of attendance, so tuition and fees remain affordable, while delivering quality academic programs and University experiences.
-In FY 20 the Russellville Campus tuition rates for undergraduate and graduate increased by 2.6% and 2.8% respectively.
-The Ozark Campus adopted a tuition rate that was 3.2% higher than the prior year.
-Annual undergraduate tuition and mandatory fees totaling \$9,255 resulted in a 2.1% increase.
+For FY 22 the Russellville Campus tuition rates for undergraduate and graduate increased by 3.0%.
+The Ozark Campus adopted a tuition rate that was 2.3% higher than the prior year.
 The increase was necessary to support the University mission of student success, access, and excellence.
-Below is a graph of fall enrollment from 2010 to 2019 categorized by student classification.
+Below is a graph of fall enrollment from 2011 to 2020 categorized by student classification.
+The FY 22 budget included a predicted decline in enrollment.
+Preliminary fall 2021 enrollment numbers appear to reflect slightly higher than predicted decline in enrollment.